uyuni-project/uyuni-rfc/accepted/00062-hub-xmlrpc-api.md

 [design]: #detailed-design

 ### Basic funtionality
-The Hub is a Server, so as far as it and its minions (Servers) are concerned, the XMLRPC API work as of today.
+The Hub is a Server, so as far as it and its minions (Servers) are concerned, the Hub XMLRPC API work as of today.
 Content management APIs will work as of today.
 Inter-Server Synchronization (ISS) will be used to push managed content from Hub to Servers.

+### New service and endpoint
+A new XMLRPC API endpoint will be created, implemented by a new service called the "XMLRPC Gateway API" (simply called "Gateway" from now on in this document).
+Technology-wise:
+  * Implementation will be in Python based on top of Tornado and [tornado-xmlrpc](https://pypi.org/project/tornado-xmlrpc/) library
+  * all I/O should be handled asynchronously via Tornado.
+Calls to several Servers should happen in parallel, with a maximum timeout value for unreachable/not responding Servers
+  * there will be no backing database.
+All new methods will delegate to existing XMLRPC APIs (either the Hub's or individual Servers')

 ### Topology exposure functionality
-New API endpoints to be created to expose how Servers, clients and Hubs are connected, in particular methods will be needed to:
+Gateway methods will be created to expose how Servers, clients and Hubs are connected, in particular methods will be needed to:
   * Get a list of `serverIds`
   * Get a list of clients registered to a Server given its `serverId`
   * Get a list of all clients, with the `serverIds` they belong to